Fuco1/smartparens/README.md

 Similar functions work for the allow list.
 They are called `sp-add-local-allow-insert-pair` and `sp-remove-local-allow-insert-pair`.
 The calling conventions are the same.

-*(following functionality not implemented yet)*

 In addition to these restrictions, you can also disable all or specific pairs only inside comments and strings (strings from now on) or only in code (everything except strings).
 For example, the `'  '` pair is really annoying in strings, since it's used as apostrophe in english and other languages.
-Likewise, `` '` is annoying inside lisp code (backtick is used in macros), but is used in emacs lisp documentation.
+Likewise, `\` '` is annoying inside lisp code (backtick is used in macros), but is used in emacs lisp documentation.

 By default, auto-pairing is allowed in both strings and code.
 The order of evaluation is as follows: